cuoankitisty/springboot-devops-app/README.md

 ### Spring Boot on EC2 — Deployment Guide

-This guide summarizes the approaches and practical steps we discussed for deploying your Spring Boot application on Amazon EC2, with clear commands, environment-variable-based configuration, and operational tips.
+This guide summarizes the approaches and practical steps we discussed for deploying a Spring Boot application on Amazon EC2, with clear commands, environment-variable-based configuration, and operational tips.

 ---

 ### What you’ll deploy
 - A Spring Boot fat JAR built via Gradle (`bootJar`) and started with `java -jar`.
-- Configuration supplied via environment variables (no profiles required), aligned with your guideline to prefer environment variables over profiles.
+- Configuration supplied via environment variables (no profiles required)

 ---